blyxxyz/Python-PHP-Bridge/README.md

 ```

 Some current features:
-  * Calling and inspecting PHP functions
+  * Using PHP functions
+    * Keyword arguments are supported and translated based on the signature
+    * Docblocks are also converted, so `help` is informative
   * Using PHP classes like Python classes
     * Methods and constants are defined right away based on the PHP class
     * Docblocks are treated like docstrings, so `help` works and is informative